lightbend/kalix-javascript-sdk/samples/ts-valueentity-shopping-cart/README.md

 [Configuring registries](https://developer.lightbend.com/docs/akka-serverless/deploying/registries.html)
 for more information on how to make your docker image available to Akka Serverless.

-Finally you can or use the [Akka Serverless Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `akkasls` CLI or via the web interface.
+Finally you can use the [Akka Serverless Console](https://console.akkaserverless.com) to create a project and then deploy your service into the project either by using `npm run deploy`, through the `akkasls` CLI or via the web interface.
 When using `npm run deploy`, NPM will also conveniently package and publish your docker image prior to deployment.